A choice of choices

 Conscious of my “strings”, it is easier to free myself - if needed - of those weaknesses, or at least fight them to increase my freedom manifold.

 A further step to my freedom is to observe that, beyond a mere choice of things to want at any moment, each thing worth to me, each aim I pursue, can be achieved not in one but in many different ways, by ever changing means, timing, places or people.
 This is yet another level of choice and of tactic.
 An open, flexible mind about the many means to an end grows your freedom accordingly.
 Rigid plans and obstinacy do the opposite.

 Inner freedom – of good judgement, critical spirit and of imagination – draws, when unfettered, a rich map of choices of worthy wills and alternative ways to consider achieving them, one that allows you to govern yourself.
 This governing you is great freedom, the essence of your liberty.
 It is also a great feeling of freedom.

 As you chose aims and consider choices of interest to you, you can go forth to size up how free you are in fact, in a given domain.

-Judging how free you are at a given time in your life is – for each choice you consider important - to be aware of what allows, enhances and hinders it; what you need to be free(d) from and “free to (undertake)..”, in order to do, obtain or become – as you chose and not otherwise .
+Judging how free you are at a given time in your life is – for each choice you consider important - to be aware of what allows, enhances and hinders it; what you need to be free(d) from and “free to (undertake)..”, in order to establish hierarchy and priority, to do, obtain or become – as you chose and not otherwise .